 Glazed Apple-Spice Cake

-Baking in applesauce -- and chunky cubes of whole apples -- ensures that this cake, made with all-purpose and whole-wheat flours, has plenty of fall flavor.
+Baking in applesauce -- and chunky cubes of whole apples -- ensures that this cake has plenty of fall flavor.

 - Servings: 8